tysongibby/BlazorEnhancedBootstrapComponents/README.md

 ### Audio
-Use one tag to add audio, including audtion featuers such as loop, allowing download, playback rate, controls, different file types, auto-play, and unsupported browser handling.
+Use one tag to add audio, including audtio featuers such as loop, allowing download, playback rate, controls, different file types, auto-play, and unsupported browser handling.

 ### Modal
 Add a modal message using only one tag.